 I close my eyes again full of this thing trying to figure it all together.
 How have I not known this?
 I wonder.
 A part of me feels bitterly disappointed.
 I pride myself of being sensitive and observant and yet this passed me by altogether and might have forever on if not last night pondering on my book – for what I wrote in my mind I realised belatedly had parallels in my own life.
 What I could craft knowingly as a writer and with some psychological insight I was oblivious to as a man.
 Till now.

-For weeks after it turned awkward between us she would continue to greet me brightly.
+I thought back to how for weeks after it turned awkward between me and the girl at work how she would continue to greet me brightly.
 We would pass in the passageway or come across each other in the kitchen and each time she would acknowledge me with a smile and mostly an encouraging word.
 At the best of times, I’m not really that sort of person, and these were the best of times.
 No matter how many times she did it I seemed always surprised, and my response to her gruff and belated.
 Naturally, over time, she stopped, until there came a time when we wouldn’t even pass in the passageway or meet in the kitchen.

 As I became fully awake all of this was present and clear in my mind.
 I was mortified and overcome with a sense of guilt.
-The sense of missed opportunity was swamped by the realisation of what I had done to someone I liked and respected.
 For someone who prides himself on being trustworthy and reliable, someone who strives to be a better man, I had failed badly.

-Like I said, I’m bad at these things, but want to make it right.
+Like I said, I’m bad at these things.